A Tale of Two Trees

 The first tree now stands alone.
 It has been surrounded by large logs to protect it.
 These give it a sculptural aspect, marking its canopy spread on the ground that surrounds it.
 These logs are also often used as seats by its visitors.
 It spreads itself open and expansive against the skyline, welcoming all comers.

-The second tree grows secluded amongst others behind the Sainsbury Centre for Visual Arts (see the UEA tree trail map).
+The second tree grows secluded amongst others behind the Sainsbury Centre (see the UEA tree trail map).
 It secludes itself, with a canopy that obscures a direct view until you enter the copse and get right up close to it.
 Despite exploring the campus regularly after my arrival in 2006, it was only in 2013, when I arranged a tour of campus sculptures as part of our 50th Anniversary celebrations, that Professor Richard Cocke introduced me to this tree.
 It is at least 400 years old and its branches twist and turn in on themselves, sometimes fusing together and creating an intricate maze as you look up at them from below.
 I was delighted when I saw that this tree has now been marked as one of the sculptures to visit on the UEA sculpture park trail.
 I have often taken visitors and groups of students to visit it in the years since Richard introduced me to it.

 For me these two trees symbolise a dynamic that we find everywhere in nature and also in works of art.
 The first tree opens itself up to the sky and its surrounds.
 The second tree closes in on itself and creates a shaded clearing under its branches.
 Of course, that kind of dynamic is also at work in the growth of each individual tree, as its canopy spreads open up to the sky and its roots burrow into the ground.
 The philosopher Martin Heidegger has argued that this dynamic is also to be found in works of art, in what he called the ‘strife between world and earth.’
 In the Chinese philosophy of Daoism we find the same dynamic at play in the creative tension between Yin and Yang, the dark enclosing movement and the light opening movement.